nillnought/javafx-documentation/docs/Setting_Up.md

 Now that the plugin is ready, let's create your project:

 1. Navigate back to the projects screen

 ![Image Title](assets\SettingUpImages\projectsfull.png"ImageTitle"){: .center-image}

 2. Click on "New Project" from the IntelliJ IDEA welcome screen

 ![Image Title](assets\SettingUpImages\new project.png"ImageTitle"){: .center-image}

-3. On the left side, select "JavaFX" from the project types !!! note
+3. On the left side, select "JavaFX" from the project types
-    If you don't see JavaFX immediately, make sure you've installed the plugin correctly

 ![Image Title](assets\SettingUpImages\newprojectjavaFX.png"ImageTitle"){: .center-image}

 4. Project Configuration:

     - Choose a meaningful name for your project (e.g., "JavaFXTutorial")
     - Select a location to save your project
     - (Optional but recommended) Check the "Create Git repository" box if you want version control